Stay updated with Crowdin by signing up for our newsletter

 If you’re already a pro at localization, you probably think that localization is an excellent way to reach target audiences from a specific region.
 If you’re starting out, localization means the whole process of adapting content to suit a different regional audience.

-Today, we’ll talk about the place of localization in UX and web design.
+Today, we’ll talk about the place of localization in UX and translation in design.
 In the past, localization may have been considered separate from the entire web design process.
 Maybe even an afterthought.
 But in the current, more vastly globalized web development scene, that mindset can lead companies dangerously closer to irrelevance.

 If you have a software product that is used in more than one country, you know how important localization is.
 Incorrect translation, misinterpretation of cultural finer points, wrong design – all these are examples of low localization quality that leads to poor user experience.